Ittireddu

-Ittireddu (Itireddu) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 150 km north of Cagliari and about 35 km southeast of Sassari.
+Ittireddu (Itireddu) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 150 km north of Cagliari and about 35 km southeast of Sassari.
+It has 457 inhabitants.

-Ittireddu borders the following municipalities: Bonorva, Mores, Nughedu San Nicolò, Ozieri.

 Sights include the church of Santa Croce, an example of Byzantine-Romanesque architecture (9th-13th centuries).

+Ittireddu borders the municipalities of Bonorva, Mores, Nughedu San Nicolò, and Ozieri.

+Demographics

+As of 2026, the population is 457, of which 52.1% are male, and 47.9% are female.
+Minors make up 8.8% of the population, and seniors make up 32.4%.

+Immigration

+As of 2025, immigrants make up 4.3% of the population.
+The 5 largest foreign countries of birth are Romania, France, Poland, Morocco, and Albania.